 With employee risk score, organizations can track and classify employees according to the level of vulnerability in which they fall.
 This score will help organizations to decide on policies that can help in building up the immunity of vulnerable employees.

 The employee risk score is also very helpful in comparing employees’ performance before and after going through the awareness program.
 In case, no improvement is observed in employees’ measure of vulnerability, the organization can:

-- restrict his access to information that is sensitive to the company’s interest,
+- restrict his access to information that is sensitive to company’s interest.

 - upload monitoring software on his computer and keep a watch on the data usage patterns.

-With security attack simulator and awareness tools like ThreatCop, employees go through a four-step simulation cycle, where the employees are made to go through simulated attacks that are based on real-life cyber-attacks.
+With security attack simulator and awareness tools like ThreatCop, employees go through a four-step simulation cycle.
+The employees go through simulated attacks based on real-life cyber-attacks.
 Based on the employees’ response and behaviour towards the simulated attack, employees are scored in percentage.
 If this percentage crosses the industrial standard for most of the employees, it is likely that the organization is vulnerable to cyber-attacks.